 The strawberries come in four-pound (64 oz. or 1.8 kg) containers as just one example.
 We most often choose to have strawberries in our home as well as apples.
 We then alternate the other fruits such as blueberries, cantaloupes, peaches, and the many other offerings depending upon what is available and seasonally fresh.

 For quite some time now, I have been cutting up the fresh fruit.
 I then add it to a bowl and top it with Greek yogurt, a sprinkling of raw organic cacao nibs, and a few slivered almonds.
 This makes for a delicious and healthy way to start our day.

 I have been doing this ever since viewing a Dr. Oz television show touting the nutritional aspects of this natural food.
 See below for more details.

-We had a bit too much fruit in the house at one point and I did not want the strawberries to end up on our compost pile (other than the stems and leaves) so thought that I would haul out and utilize our blender.
+We had a bit too much fruit in the house at one point, and I did not want the strawberries to end up on our compost pile (other than the stems and leaves), so I thought that I would haul out and utilize our blender.

 After creating this recipe from things we had on hand, this fruit and yogurt smoothie has become a favorite and has been repeated many times.
 I thought that others might wish to know of this specific tasty combination.
 That is why this article posted here has come to fruition.

-- Core the apple removing the seeds and cut it into chunks adding it to the blender.
+- Core the apple, remove the seeds, cut it into chunks and add it to the blender.
 Keep the peel on for more nutritional value.

-- Finally add a few ice cubes for a final blending.
-Your healthful smoothie should be a pale pink color with specks of the strawberry seeds and hints of the pulverized darker cacao nibs suspended in the delectible looking slightly frothy liquid.
+- Finally, add a few ice cubes for a final blending.
+Your healthful smoothie should be a pale pink color with specks of strawberry seeds and hints of the pulverized darker cacao nibs suspended in the delectable-looking, slightly frothy liquid.

 - Pour into glasses directly from the blender plain or over more ice if preferred frosty and more chilled.